Bridge Loans in Washington, D.C.: How to Unlock Home Equity to Buy Before You Sell

 Lenders will first consider your debt-to-income ratio (DTI).
 They consider the payments on your current mortgage, the payments for the new home you’re buying, and any interest-only payments on the bridge loan.
 However, if your old home is already under contract, and the buyer has secured loan approval, your lender might consider only the new mortgage payment in the DTI calculation.

-The lender’s primary concern will be if you can comfortably handle payments for both properties, just in case your old home doesn’t sell immediately.
+The lender’s primary concern will be whether you can comfortably handle payments for both properties, in case your old home doesn’t sell immediately.

 What are the benefits of a bridge loan in Washington, D.C.?